DAXGRID/geojson-importer/README.md

 Currently we only support Microsoft SQL-server, but PostgreSQL might is on the drawing board.

-The only takes in data in the `GeoJSON` format.

 ## Testing

 ### Running test suite